zalando-incubator/catwatch/README.md

 CatWatch presents statistics about your most popular projects on github.com and your most active contributors.
 The results are accessible via REST API and statistics website.

-In comparison to [CoderStats](http://coderstats.net/) statistics can be aggregated by a list of GitHib accounts.
+In comparison to [CoderStats](http://coderstats.net/) the statistics can be aggregated by a list of GitHub accounts.

 The project contains a webapp that fetches regularly statistics for selected accounts from GitHub.
 The webapp processes and saves the data in a database and then makes it available via a [REST-API](https://zalando.github.io/catwatch/).